-Two lodges in the park also offer horseback rides.
-These lodges are managed by Xanterra, which is the same company that provides mule rides in the Grand Canyon, as well as many other national park adventures.
+Two areas in the park also offer horseback rides.
+These rides are managed by Xanterra, which is the same company that provides mule rides in the Grand Canyon, as well as many other national park adventures.

-Here are the different types of rides available from these lodges:
+Here are the different types of rides available in these areas:

-- Canyon 1-Hour Ride: This quick little ride takes you along Yellowstone’s Grand Canyon side, following Cascade Creek and wandering through the wildflower meadows and pine tree forests before looping back to the trailhead.
+- 1-Hour Ride: This quick little ride takes you near Yellowstone’s Grand Canyon (though you cannot see the canyon on the ride), following Cascade Creek and wandering through the wildflower meadows and pine tree forests before looping back to the trailhead.

-- Canyon 2 Hour Ride: To begin this ride, you’ll cross a large meadow and explore the regrowing forest area, recovering from the infamous 1988 Yellowstone Fire.
+- 2-Hour Ride: To begin this ride, you’ll cross a large meadow and explore the regrowing forest area, recovering from the infamous 1988 Yellowstone Fire.
 You’ll proceed along the rim of the canyon, enjoying a splendid view from the Coyote Slide before circling back to the Corral.

 Each of these rides is the perfect introduction to all that Yellowstone has to offer.